-

 The Federation Cynologique Internationale (FCI), the international dog registry, recognized the Neapolitan Mastiff in 1949.
 Jane Pampalone is credited with bringing the first Neapolitan Mastiff to the United States in 1973.
 But, it’s important to note that Italian immigrants may have brought some dogs over as early as the 1880s.

-Although they grow to be a big, powerful dog that looks intimidating, Neapolitan Mastiffs are known to be gentle giants with their families.
-They tend to have a sweet, gentle disposition with their families and are affectionate and loving towards them.
-In fact, they often continue to act like a lap dog even when they are fully-grown!
+Although they grow to be big, powerful dogs that look intimidating, Neapolitan Mastiffs are known to be gentle giants with their families.
+They tend to have a sweet, gentle dispositions with their families and are affectionate and loving towards them.
+In fact, they often continue to act like a lap dog even when they are fully grown!

 They tend to get along fantastically with children.
 But, they are generally better suited to homes with older children.
-Due to their size and general clumsiness at times, they can easily knock over or step on young children and may hurt them accidentally.
+Due to their size, even as puppies, and general clumsiness at times, they can easily knock over or step on young children and may hurt them accidentally.
 They do well with dogs, cats, and other pets that they are raised with, but do not warm up naturally to strange animals.

 Their guardian background makes them naturally protective of their families and suspicious of strangers.
 Even after you welcome a stranger, a Neapolitan Mastiff may remain aloof until they get to know them.
 They don’t tend to bark a lot.
 But, you’ll know when they do because they have a deep, booming bark.